tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 methods that can reproduce the figure without human intervention.

 One take home message from this chapter is that you should automate the generation of your figures.
-This will save you time when you realize that you need to alter the style of all the figures when submitting a manuscript for publication.
+This will save you time when you realise that you need to alter the style of all the figures when submitting a manuscript for publication.
 It also will make your research more reproducible.

-Apart from R and ggplot there are several tools available for automating the generation of your figures.
+Apart from R and ggplot2 there are several tools available for automating the generation of your figures.
 In Python there is the `matplotlib
 <http://matplotlib.org/>`_ package, which is very powerful and it is a great
 tool for plotting data generated from Python scripts.  `Gnuplot